St Mary's Church, Hanwell: Notable rectors

 Perhaps the most famous rector was Dr. George H. Glasse.
 Son of the previous rector Rev. Samuel Glasse, D.D.
 Oxon., F.R.S., George was a great Greek and Latin scholar, writer and a man of social influence.
 Still surviving is the home he had built in 1809 which lies 500 ft west of the church along Church Road.
 It is executed in the style of cottage orné and named The Hermitage (Grade II).
 Nikolaus Pevsner described it thus: “a peach of an early c19 Gothic thatched cottage with two pointed windows, a quatrefoil, and an ogee arched door, all on a minute scale.
 Inside, an octagonal hall and reception room”.
 Tragically, four years after his second marriage, he found himself in dire financial straits.
 These troubles were thought to have weighed so heavily upon him, that whilst his mind was deranged with worry, he hanged himself at an inn in London on 30 October 1809.

 Rev. Derwent Coleridge (instituted 7 March 1864) was also a distinguished scholar and author.
 His father was Samuel Taylor Coleridge who was one of the Lake poets.
 In order to meet the spiritual needs of the growing population of the parish he established St. Mark's Church on the corner of Green Lane and the Lower Boston Road.
 This building still stands but has since been converted into flats.

 In latter years another well-known rector was Fred Secombe (brother of Harry Secombe).
 He arrived 9 March 1969.
 By the time of his departure he had already been mentioned on several national news reports.
 After leaving and moving back to Wales, he became a prolific author.
 John Weeks was then here in the 1980s.

-In more recent times, Matthew Grayshon was the rector for 23 years.
-He is now the vicar of St Marys Church Amport in Winchester.
-The current incumbent is Andrew Dand who joined St Mary's in June 2017 from St Stephen's in West Ealing.
-Susy Dand is now associate vicar and is part of the Youth team.
-Stephanie Alvis is the Curate and Alison Ingram is a Ordinand.
-Susan is the admin person and oversees the church hall bookings.
+In more recent times, Matthew Grayshon served as the rector for 23 years before becoming the vicar of St Mary's Church Amport in Winchester.

+The current incumbent rector is Rev. Andrew Dand who joined St Mary's in June 2017.